 We were enjoying a great scenery at this beach while watching a surfer in a red bodysuit.
 A couple of other guys with their sleek modern boards were trying their luck to ride the waves.

 Discover publicity displays by major surf board sellers, as portrayed in the photo beside.
 This happened during a Canary island surfing championship at Playa Martianez at the beginning of March 2009.
 It took place right in front of three hotels at Martianez.
-However, nothing was published about surf competitions at this beach in 2014.

 The beachfront depicted below isn't the same any more.
 It had a simple, most effective face-lift by October 2014.
 No more low wall and steps...
 Now, only casually placed, small boulders separate the promenade gently from the beach area.
 Everything runs smoothly into each other.
 A gigantic, visible progress.
 My compliments to the landscaper.